seadowg/kotlin-snacks/README.md

 # Kotlin snacks

-Lil kotlin snacks for you to munch on.
+Lil Kotlin snacks for you to munch on.

 1. [Using `let` to deal with optionals](let-to-deal-with-nulls.md)